-How To Make a DIY Wood Bead Garland
+How To Make an Easy DIY Wood Bead Garland

 Last year we spent Advent making one decoration a week.
 The kids loved it and it gave extra meaning to the decorations we put up.
 We made dried orange slices and strung them, paper bag stars, pom pom garlands and this wood bead garland.

-- Round Wooden Beads – any sizes will work!
+Unfinished Wood Beads – Any size round wooden beads will work.
 Using different sizes mixed together makes it more interesting, but you could just use one size for an easier garland.

-- Darning Needle – a large darning needle is the perfect thing for stringing the wooden beads quickly and easily.
+Large Needle – A darning needle is the perfect thing for stringing the wooden beads quickly and easily.

 I decided to go with this pattern: 16 mm, 16 mm, 20 mm, 12 mm, 30 mm, 12 mm, 20 mm, 16 mm, 16 mm and repeat.

-Cut the string to the length you want your garland to be, plus an additional 12 inches for tying the ends and making loops for hanging.
+Cut the string to the length you want your garland to be, plus an additional 12 inches for tying the ends of your garland and making loops for hanging.

 Variations – Tassels make a pretty addition to the ends of shorter bead strands.
 Here is a tutorial for making tassels, or you can buy them here.